-- 1. We support legislation that will require exploration of all available alternatives before property is temporarily appropriated in an emergency situation. - 2.
-We recommend that New York State agencies purchase products grown or manufactured in New York whenever possible. - 3.
-We recommend strict enforcement of the New York State Administrative Procedures Act which requires state agencies to provide an economic impact analysis for any proposed rules or regulations which would affect small businesses. - 4.
-We recommend that all governmental agencies consider the demographics of the majority impacted by a proposed change in regulation, when planning the locations of public hearings. - 5.
-We encourage the executive branch to appoint more agri-business personnel to serve on state and local committees, such as Economic Development, Industrial Development Agency and Tourism Boards.
+- We support legislation that will require exploration of all available alternatives before property is temporarily appropriated in an emergency situation. - 2.
+We recommend that New York State agencies purchase products grown or manufactured in New York whenever possible. - We recommend strict enforcement of the New York State Administrative Procedures Act which requires state agencies to provide an economic impact analysis for any proposed rules or regulations which would affect small businesses. - We recommend that all governmental agencies consider the demographics of the majority impacted by a proposed change in regulation, when planning the locations of public hearings. - We encourage the executive branch to appoint more agri-business personnel to serve on state and local committees, such as Economic Development, Industrial Development Agency and Tourism Boards. - 6.
+We recommend that all state agencies use a single and consistent definition of agriculture when referring to our industry. - We recommend that the governmental agency that finds fault with project implementation must first deal with the permit-issuing agency and mitigate policy discrepancies that lead to this conflict.

-- 6. We recommend that all state agencies use a single and consistent definition of agriculture when referring to our industry. - 7.
-We recommend that the governmental agency that finds fault with project implementation must first deal with the permit-issuing agency and mitigate policy discrepancies that lead to this conflict. - We recommend that all government agencies work to preserve farmers' market locations and work to open other locations. - 9.
+- 8. We recommend that all government agencies work to preserve farmers' market locations and work to open other locations. - 9.
 We recommend that rules and regulations reflect the intent of the legislation as drafted by legislators. - 10.
 Since many of our New York farmers are self-employed and operate sole proprietorships, we support providing New York's self-employed the same economic incentives and benefits as are offered to large employers through state-run programs. - 11.
 We recommend that the social security number should not be required to be on a driver's license and not be used for identification purposes. - 12.
 We recommend that the Department of Agriculture and Markets should have the final determination of building code interpretations and application of building code regulations as they relate to agriculture. - 13.
 We support clarification and enforcement of the Agricultural Building Code exemption on all farm properties.
-The only instance where these codes are applicable is when public safety and welfare could be affected. - 14.
-We recommend that farm operations be exempt from the International Property Maintenance and Fire Safety code as adopted by New York State. - 15.
+The only instance where these codes are applicable is when public safety and welfare could be affected - 14.
+We recommend that farm operations be exempt from the International Property Maintenance and Fire Safety code as adopted by New York State - 15.
 We oppose state-required inspections for all non-residential occupancies for fire safety and property maintenance. - 16.
 We insist that agricultural representation from the Department of Agriculture and Markets or other agricultural interests should be a part of any and all interagency work groups, task forces, or executive order established cabinet level groups that relate to water, air, land use, food and nutrition, or other agricultural, economic development or environment issue based committees. - 17.
 We propose that all regulatory agencies be assistance-oriented first before revenue-oriented. - 18.
 All of New York State government, including legislators, related agencies and entities should serve New York products at any sponsored function when the products are available. - 19.
-We support business owners and the regulated community having formal opportunities for direct participation in the development of proposed agency regulations through negotiated rule making.
+We support business owners and the regulated community having formal opportunities for direct participation in the development of proposed agency regulations through negotiated rule making. - 20.
+We support an exemption for buildings used for retail or agritourism with an occupancy less than 50 from the New York State Building, Fire, and Energy Code as long as adequate marked exits and smoke/fire detectors are provided.